-Local nonprofit, faith-based, and governmental organizations in the United States that have provided, or will provide, humanitarian relief to families and individuals encountered by DHS.
+Local nonprofit, faith-based, and governmental organizations in the United States that have provided, or will provide, shelter and other supportive services to families and individuals encountered by DHS.

 How to Apply?

-The application will be available on the EFSP website, and the application period opened on April 19.
+The application will be available on the EFSP website, and the application period will open later this spring.
 Service organizations’ applications should be submitted via the EFSP website under Supplemental Funding Info.
 The local boards and state set-aside committees (acting as local boards) will review and recommend service organizations’ applications and submit them via the EFSP website to the National Board for final review and award determination.

 Interested agencies should prepare for the application process by gathering and organizing the necessary documentation (receipts and other proofs of purchase) for eligible services.